-The class will meet for a synchronous three-hour session every weekday.
-Most of this time will be spent working in small groups to complete projects, conduct discussions, or solve engineering challenge questions.
+Engineering is a collaborative activity that requires active participation.
+During class, both online and inperson, you will be asked to work in small groups to complete projects, conduct discussions, or solve engineering challenge questions.
 All students are expected to participate in the activities.